Psychological Pricing Strategy Advantages and Disadvantages 🖼️

 It makes the decision-making process simpler

 Most psychological pricing strategies simplify the decision-making process for customers.
 Customers are cost-conscious, thus, one of their primary screening points is cost.
-With the discount or promotion laid out before them, consumers have less time to think about because the offer is clear.
+With the discount or promotion laid out before them, consumers have less time to think about it because the offer is clear.
 This is good for retailers that thrive off of one-time sales.

 It offers a high return